John Bartram Arboretum

 The mission of The John Bartram Arboretum at Kendal at Oberlin is to be a model of responsible urban arboriculture to engage, sustain, and educate our residents and the broader community.

-In December 2015, The John Bartram Arboretum at Kendal at Oberlin was accredited as a Level I Arboretum by Arbnet, the international community of arboreta and other tree-focused institutions founded and run by the Morton Arboretum.
+In October, 2022, The John Bartram Arboretum at Kendal at Oberlin was accredited as a Level II Arboretum by Arbnet, the international community of arboreta and other tree-focused institutions founded and run by the Morton Arboretum.
 Thus, we joined Kendal at Longwood and Crosslands among the continuing care retirement communities that support accredited arboreta on their grounds.

 Help us improve